Skip to content

 • notExistsSql: A string containing the SQL subquery to be used as the NOT EXISTS condition.

-• condition: A boolean value to control whether the NOT EXISTS condition is applied.
+• condition: A boolean value that controls whether to apply this NOT EXISTS condition.

 Examples